openlayers/ol-mapbox-style/README.md

 *   `sourceOrLayers` **([string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) | [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>)?** `source` key or an array of layer `id`s from the
     Mapbox Style object.
 When a `source` key is provided, all layers for the specified source will be included in the style function.
 When layer `id`s are provided, they must be from layers that use the same source.
-When not provided, all layers using the first source specified in the glStyle will be rendered.
+When not provided or a falsey value, all layers using the first source specified in the glStyle will be rendered.
 *   `optionsOrPath` **([Options](#options) | [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))** Options.
 Alternatively the path of the style file
     (only required when a relative path is used for the `"sprite"` property of the style). (optional, default `{}`)
-*   `resolutions` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)>** Resolutions for mapping resolution to zoom level.
+*   `resolutions` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)>?** Resolutions for mapping resolution to zoom level.
-    Only needed when working with non-standard tile grids or projections. (optional, default `undefined`)
+    Only needed when working with non-standard tile grids or projections.

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** Promise which will be resolved when the style can be used for rendering.